The Music Compositions of

 4. Awakening

 This is the longest movement of the work.
-The searching and heroic motifs from the first movement return, ushering in an extended development which brings in other ideas from earlier in the work, now appearing transformed.
-At one point the orchestra gets carried away - perhaps a little drunk - and the instruments all play the heroic motifs upside down, getting increasingly rowdy and out-of-key with each other.
-Second thoughts, no, it's not drink; it must be a bit of the naughty weed, for the chaos is cut with a moonlit interlude of too rapturous beauty to have been experienced by drunken minds.
-The rowdyism resumes, but soon the trombones and then trumpets silence this bedlam, hammering out the key motif the right way up (Margaret Thatcher fashion), but it's left to a Still Small Voice in the woodwind to show how beautiful it really is.
+The searching and heroic motifs from the first movement return, ushering in an extended development that brings in other ideas from earlier in the work, now appearing transformed.
+At one point the orchestra gets carried away — perhaps a little drunk — and the instruments all play the heroic motifs upside down, getting increasingly rowdy and out-of-key with each other.
+Second thoughts, no, it's not drink; it must be a bit of the naughty weed, for the chaos is cut with a moonlit interlude of too rapturous a beauty to have been experienced by drunken minds.
+The rowdyism resumes, but soon the trombones and then trumpets silence this bedlam, hammering out the key motif the right way up (Margaret Thatcher fashion), but it's left to a 'Still Small Voice' in the woodwind to show how beautiful it really is.

 A final recapitulation is multitudinous in character, pitting the overlapping fourths of the 'mist' that opened the symphony against the ostinato from the 3rd movement, which is now transformed from deeply melancholic to a positive surge rising from the depths, accompanied by bell-like declamations of a low B in the brass and syncopated repeating motifs from the second movement.
 Excitement builds up to the final 'cliff' of descending fourths and fifths, its reappearance this time being transformed into a celebratory eruption, giving a sense of fulfilment rather than obstruction.